Mentorship and Teamwork

 Hash Code 2021, Final Round – Problem (365 downloads)

 Google stores the vast majority of its code in one monolithic codebase, holding billions of lines of code.
 As of 2016, more than 25,000 software engineers were contributing to it, improving existing services and adding cool new features to meet the demands of their users.

 Hash Code 2021, Online Qualification Round

 Hash Code 2021, Online Qualification Round – Problem (3784 downloads)

 Given the description of a city plan and planned paths for all cars in that city, optimize the schedule of traffic lights to minimize the total amount of time spent in traffic and help as many cars as possible reach their destination before a given deadline.

 Hash Code 2020, Final Round

-In order to automate the building of a smart phone, we will be using robotic arms that can move around the assembly workspace performing all necessary tasks.
+To automate the building of a smartphone, we will be using robotic arms that can move around the assembly workspace, performing all necessary tasks.

 Hash Code 2020, Online Qualification Round

 Hash Code 2020, Online Qualification Round - Problem (917 downloads)